 Is Job Loss Insurance Worthwhile?

-Are you worried about how you will pay the bills if you are laid off from work?
+Job loss insurance is coverage for full-time workers that provide a temporary income in case the policyholder should lose their job.
+Many people worry about how they will pay their bills if they are laid off from work.
 If you don’t have funds in reserve to cover your expenses until you line up another job, there are companies that sell job loss insurance that will supplement your income if you find yourself in this unfortunate circumstance.

 You may be eligible for state-provided unemployment insurance benefits if you lose your job through no fault of your own.
 However, unemployment compensation will be a portion of your previous salary, not all of it.
 Job loss insurance could help you to make up some of the difference while you are seeking employment.

 Job loss insurance—also known as supplemental unemployment insurance—provides income in the case of a layoff.
 It may also cover a business closing, job elimination, or other covered separation from employment.
 Most policies don’t provide coverage if you quit, retire, or are fired from a job.
 There are several types of supplemental unemployment policies available:

 In order to receive benefits, you must have been laid off or terminated without fault.
 If you quit, retire, or are fired, you won’t qualify.
 Most job loss policies have a waiting period of 60 days to six months before eligibility to receive benefits.
 The waiting period begins after you have enrolled in the plan.
 If you lose your job sooner than that, you can't collect.

 Some policies pay monthly amounts, and others provide a lump-sum payment.
 There may be a cap on the period under which you can collect benefits and on the amount you will be paid.